5 Factors That Impact Business Credit Scores

 There are a few main factors than can impact business credit scores.

 - Payment history: Late payments, tax liens, judgments, and collections have great impact on credit scores.
-The bureaus want to see a history of on-time payments, ideally with no slip-ups.
-If you do miss payments, have debt that goes into collections or on court records, it could drop your scores to the highest risk level and take many years to recover from.
-Payment history is a major factor for both business and consumer credit, one late payment or collection for $100 can cause denial on a loan or line of credit.
+The commercial credit reporting bureaus want to see a history of on-time payments, ideally with no slip-ups.
+If you do miss payments, have debt that goes into collections or on court records, it could drop your business credit scores to the highest risk level and take many years to recover from.
+Payment history is a major factor for both business and consumer credit, one late payment or collection for $100 can cause denial on a business loan or line of credit.

 Lucky for you all 5 of these factors are within your control, once you understand what can impact business credit scores, you’ll have a better handle on managing them.